Hedgehogo/IEML.io/README.md

 ## Lists

-Each element of the list is denoted by <code>-&nbsp;</code>, a space can be omitted if the next character is ↵ (Newline).
+Each element of the list is denoted by <code>-&nbsp;</code>, the space can be omitted if the next character is ↵ (Newline).

 There may be blank lines between and in front of the *List* items, consisting of: <code>&nbsp;</code>, ⇥ (Tab) and comments.